-10-15% of people in the United States (or, about 20-25 million people) experience gallstones.
-While gallstones may not seem like the most dangerous health concern, they can cause serious issues if left untreated, such as pancreatitis.
+Pesky, yet small, gallstones may not seem like the most dangerous health concern, but they can cause serious issues, such as pancreatitis if left untreated.

 Understanding who is at greater risk for this condition is one of the best ways to take charge of your health.
 So, what exactly causes gallstones, anyway?…

-Those who eat a high-cholesterol diet greatly increase their risk of cholesterol gallstones.
-Why?
-Because extra cholesterol introduced to the body can make its way into the gallbladder and bile, hardening into stones from there.
+Those who eat a high-cholesterol diet greatly increase their risk of cholesterol gallstones because extra cholesterol can make its way into the gallbladder and bile, hardening into stones from there.

 Those who have a genetic disposition for high cholesterol are also at greater risk for forming these kinds of stones.

 Cholesterol stones aren’t the only kinds of gallstones…